markizano/crypto-ledger/README.md

 ## Integrations
 To Developers: You can integrate with exchanges and such to collect information from them.
 I just don't want this interface being locked into a single entity for all information.

 Ideally, with each integration, it's added into an averaging mechanism that averages/normalizes the price among all the configurable exchanges (for price information) and summarize an average of said data.

+Example: I build an integration to Coinmarketcap.
+Someone else builds an integration to Coingecko.
+Some else further creates an integration into Binance.
+We are now getting price information across 3 platforms.
+It would be a nice feature to be able to take the average of all their prices instead of being locked into a single entity for pricing data.